Mangar2/Quabla/README.md

 ## Playing strength

 Qapla never played in "official tournaments".
 I only have some raiting according my own test with short time control.
-I expect it to have abount 2400 "CCRL-ELo" or 2200 "CEGT-Elo".
+I expect it to have abount 2700 "CCRL-ELo" or 2500 "CEGT-Elo".
 CCRL and CEGT are very popular chess engine raiting lists.

+## Improvements on Qapla 0.2 (to 1.1)

+- Minor changes in eval, mostly rooks and queen on #7 rank
+- Implemented late move reduction
+- Implemented kind of butterfly history boards (but with piece/target square instead of source/target square)
+- Singular extension (removed check extensions)
+- IID
+- Verify on Null moves
+- More consistend aspiration window
+- Better primary variant line due to always extend the last ply on PV node search, if a transposition table entry is found
+- Refactoring many code lines left due to the first non-recursive approach
+- Bug fixing

 ## What to expect from Qapla?

 My current plan is

-- Better pawn evaluation handling (I do not rate backward pawn and Qapla often gets a bad pawn structure)
-- Better evaluation for passed pawns including the ability to push it
-- Better king security - depending on the type of pieces attacking and defending the king
-- Better end game especially pawn handling and king protecting pawns
+- Refactoring eval to calculate an index per piece and then retrieve the pice value from a table.
+This shall improve the ability to automatically improve eval weights
+- Further improve search and implement more of the "classic" functionality that is still missing (futility pruning, razoring, ...)
+- The new features (eval-refinement history, continuation history, ...) will be implemented later
-- Try to implement NNUE based evaluation
+- Try to generate nnue training data with my engine and implement a nnue network and train it myself.
-- Improve implementation and integration of my own bitbases, maybe extend them to bitbase/tablebase

-There are still many things to do in search - especially improve the search depth by late move reduction.
-I plan to do that only after having a suitable eval.

 ## More info on the chess engine

 The chess engine is based on a bitboard move generator, which generates only legal moves.

+### Bitbases

+I have build bitbase support, but it is not yet included

 ### Table bases

-Not yet, but a first version of own made (uncompressed) bitbases for KPK is already supported and included It supports already generating bitbases, but they are not yet usable
+Not yet

+### Multi-Threading

+Not yet

 ### Search

 Qapla has a classic recursive negamax search including the basic search features

 - Move ordering (PV, good captures, killer1, killer2, non-captures, bad-captures)
-- Null-window search on PV nodes after one best move has been found
+- Null-window search on PV nodes after one best move has been found with verification search
 - Iterative deepening with aspiration window
-- Check extensions
+- Singular extension
 - Tansposition table (fixed size: 32MB) - due to not yet implemented parameter to change it.
 Note changing the size of the TT has little effect on the playing strength
-- Quiescense search with a check-evades for the first ply and a simple foreward pruning
+- Quiescense search with a check-evades for all plies
+- Late move reduction with piece/position history
+- Late move pruning
-- Conservative futility pruning
+- Reverse futility pruning (thus futility pruning after making the move)

 ### Time management

-Since 0.1.1, Qapla has an improved time management and will take lot more time in critical situations.
+Using longer time for critical situation

 ### Eval